 Herring Asquith Monk Strap Shoe

 We picked the Herring Asquith shoe in size 10.5 UK after consulting with Herring.
-As far as I can tell the sizes run rather big.
+As far as I can tell, the sizes run rather big.
 Usually, I wear a size 10.5 UK / 11 US on medium width.
 The Asquith seemed a little big in the heel as well as the forefoot.
 After adding a vegetable tanned leather insole, the shoe fits much better.
-Of course, it does not make the heel area tighter but large heels are something you find pretty much at any English shoe manufacturer nowadays – not just at Herring.
+Of course, it does not make the heel area tighter, but large heels are something you find at most English shoe manufacturer nowadays – not just at Herring.